Download the Blue Lake Brochure (link)

-Program participants will receive a self assessment scorecard to track all of their accomplishments and success each year.
+Program participants will complete a Dream Board to complete where they will identify their goals under each performance area.
+Each year a self assessment Scorecard will then be used to track all of their accomplishments and success each year against their goals.
 This is submitted annually to maintain the label.
 This adds a fun little twist for community members to celebrate their success and see where they rank on the Blue Lakes scoreboard year after year!

 In addition to self assessments, and in order to maintain quality, the program completes audits to ensure participants are actively working towards stewardship practices.
 Success will be measured by a group's or individual's ability to improve and advance each year.

 Tools and resources are available such as the webinars, fact sheets, workshops, a Science Corner to interpret recent discoveries and provide access to a scientific community, as well as the Blue Lakes Forum where groups can exchange ideas, information and insights.
 These ways to learn, network and grow are captured in a Blue Lakes passport.

 For more information or if you have any questions, please contact:

 The Land Between Charity, Blue Lakes Program Department

 The process for becoming a Blue Lake includes: collecting a group of participants that become a committee responsible for program delivery and assessment, filling out a basic application, agreeing to the Blue Lakes charter (goals/code of conduct), and to providing data to the Blue Lakes database.
 Once these tasks are completed, you can contact a representative at The Land Between to begin your journey.